-The annual health care cost growth benchmark is established by statute.
-For calendar 2013, the benchmark was established as 3.6%.
-For calendar years 2014 through 2017, the statute provides that the health care cost growth benchmark will be equal to the growth rate of Potential Gross State Product (PGSP).
+Chapter 224 establishes the annual health care cost growth benchmark.
+For calendar 2013, the benchmark was established in statute as 3.6%.
+Chapter 224 provides that for calendar years 2014 through 2017, the health care cost growth benchmark will be equal to the growth rate of Potential Gross State Product (PGSP).
 The growth rate of PGSP is the long-run average growth rate of the Commonwealth's economy, ignoring fluctuations due to business cycles.
 From 2012 to 2013, the Commonwealth's overall per capita health care cost growth was 2.3%, which was below the 3.6% benchmark.
 As part of the consensus revenue process for fiscal 2014 and 2015, the Secretary of Administration and Finance and the chairs of the House and Senate Ways and Means Committees were required to establish PGSP.
 After consultation with economists, they determined a PGSP figure of 3.6% for calendar years 2014 and 2015, which was the same as the health care cost growth benchmark for calendar year 2013.
-The statutory cost growth target from 2018 through 2022 will be equal to the growth rate of PGSP minus 0.5%, and from 2023 on, will be equal to the growth rate of PGSP.
+As set forth in Chapter 224, the cost growth target from 2018 through 2022 will be equal to the growth rate of PGSP minus 0.5%, and from 2023 on will be equal to the growth rate of PGSP.
 However, the HPC and the Legislature have some ability to change those growth targets after 2018.
 Insurers and providers with cost growth exceeding the growth target may be required by the HPC to file performance improvement plans describing specific strategies, adjustments and action steps they propose to implement to improve cost performance.
-If statutory cost growth targets are met, it is estimated that the new law could result in statewide savings of up to \$200 billion over the next 15 years.
+If cost growth targets established in Chapter 224 are met, it is estimated that the new law could result in statewide savings of up to \$200 billion over the next 15 years.